 - Risk management approach.
 Adopting a conservative approach to risk management underpinned by a sound risk culture.
 MBL's robust risk management framework and risk culture is embedded across all Bank Group entities. - Strong balance sheet.
 Maintaining a strong and conservative balance sheet.
 This is consistent with MBL's longstanding policy of holding a level of capital which supports its business and managing its capital base ahead of ordinary business requirements.
-MBL remains well funded, with diversified funding sources, including deposits, and continues to pursue its strategy of diversifying funding sources by growing its deposit base and accessing different funding markets. - Business mix.
-Conducting a mix of annuity-style and markets facing businesses that deliver solid returns in a range of market conditions.
-MBL has dynamically developed its annuity-style businesses, providing steady returns to the business and its shareholders, and stability to clients. - Diversification.
+MBL has a liability driven approach to balance sheet management, where funding is raised prior to assets being taken on to the balance sheet.
+MBL continues to pursue the strategy of diversifying funding sources by growing the deposit base and accessing wholesale funding across a variety of products and markets. - Business mix.
+Conducting a mix of annuity-style and markets facing businesses that deliver consistent returns in a range of market conditions. - Diversification.
 Operating a diversified set of businesses across different locations and service offerings: asset finance, lending, banking, and risk and capital solutions across debt, equity and commodities.
 MBL offers a range of services to government, institutional, corporate and retail clients.
-This diversity mitigates concentration risk and provides resilience to MBL. - Proven expertise.
-Utilizing proven deep expertise has allowed MBL to establish leading market positions as a global specialist in sectors including resources and commodities, energy and financial institutions.
+This diversity in services and clients mitigates concentration risk and provides resilience to MBL.

-- Adjacencies.
+- Proven expertise.
+Utilizing proven deep expertise has allowed MBL to establish leading market positions as a global specialist in sectors including resources and commodities, energy and financial institutions. - Adjacencies.
 Expanding progressively by pursuing adjacencies through organic opportunities and selective acquisitions.
 These include products and geographies adjacent to MBL's established areas of expertise, which results in sustainable evolutionary growth. - Pursuit of growth opportunities.
 Targeting continued evolution and growth through innovation.
 MBL starts with knowledge and skill, and encourages ingenuity and entrepreneurial spirit coupled with accountability.
 Ideas for new businesses are typically generated in the Operating Groups.
 Additionally, there are no specific businesses, markets, or regions in which MBL's strategy demands it operates.
 This means it retains operational flexibility and can adapt the portfolio mix to changing market conditions within the boundaries of the Risk Appetite Statement approved by the Board.